leec94/SY0-701-notes/README.md

 - Governance board: sets the strategic direction and policies for organizational data management.
 - Security and compliance committees: assessing and managing risks related to data security and compliance

+Agreement Types
+- Service Level Agreement (SLA): a document that defines the expectations between an organization and a third-party provider, outlines security controls, performance metrics, availability requirements, and confidentiality clauses.
+- Memorandum of Understanding (MOU): less formal and binding, expresses mutual intent without detailed specifics
+- Memorandum of Agreement (MOA): formal, outlines specific responsibilities and roles
+- Master Service Agreement (MSA): Covers general terms of engagement across multiple transactions, and used for recurring client relationships, supplemented by Statements of Work
+- Statement of Work (SOW): Specifies project details, deliverables, timelines, and milestones.
+Also provides in-depth project-related information
+- Non-Disclosure Agreement (NDA): Ensures confidentiality of sensitive information shared during negotiations.
+Also has commitments to privacy, protecting proprietary data.
+- Data Use Agreement (DUA): focuses on specific data usage conditions.
+- Business Partnership Agreement (BPA): Governs business partnerships, goes beyond basic contracts when two entities collaborate.
+Outlines partnership nature, profit-sharing, decision making, and exit strategies, and defines ownership of intellectual property and revenue distribution